spencertipping/infuse-js/doc/aatree-src.md

 # Introduction

 A straightforward AA-tree implementation used as a key modification journal by objects and buffers.
-Like heapmaps, AA-trees have generators that traverse the key/value pairs in value-sorted order.
+AA-trees have generators that traverse the key/value pairs in key-sorted order.

 ```js
 infuse.extend(function (infuse) {